JakubJus/App-for-temperature-and-angle-sensor/README.md

    Arduino-based firmware running on a **Seeed Studio XIAO nRF52840 Sense** that measures **temperature, acceleration, and gyroscope data**, and transmits it via **Bluetooth Low Energy (BLE)**.

 2. 📱 **Android App (Software)**
    An Android application built with **Jetpack Compose** that connects to the BLE device, visualizes sensor data in real-time, and saves sessions to **Firebase** for later viewing.
+The application works also as an scheduler to plan an activity.

 ---